 Need to discuss a complex referral first?

-If you want to speak through a serious injury matter, threshold issue, or an urgent dispute before handing it over, contact the team directly.
+If you want to discuss a serious injury matter, an impairment issue, or a time-sensitive insurer decision before making the referral, contact the team directly.